If you have questions that are not covered below, contact us at InnerCity100@icic.org.

 In 1999, ICIC created the Inner City 100 (IC100) – a national award that identifies and celebrates the 100 fastest-growing businesses in underserved neighborhoods.
 Since then, over 1,000 companies have been recognized as IC100 winners.
 These businesses have brought good jobs and economic revitalization to their neighborhoods and are a testament to the competitive business advantages of under-resourced communities and an inspiration to entrepreneurs nationwide.

-Companies on the 2021 IC100 are selected and ranked according to percentage revenue growth from 2016 to 2020.
-To qualify, a business/owner must:
+Companies on the 2022 IC100 are selected and ranked according to percentage revenue growth from 2017 to 2021.
+To qualify, a company must:

 * ICIC defines an under-resourced community to include areas of concentrated poverty within city centers and secondary/gateway cities.

 Additionally, IC100 winners are catalysts of opportunity, optimism, and transformation in under-resourced communities.
 Thus, businesses or owners that are currently under criminal conviction or engaged in or supporting any activity that is illegal under federal, state, or local law are not eligible.
 Similarly, businesses engaged in activities that are harmful to the local community (e.g. predatory lending) are not eligible.

 Yes.
 Your 2021 revenue and four-year revenue growth will be published in the 2022 IC100 list as well as in any editorial coverage of your business.

 Every year, ICIC chooses three IC100 winners to receive the following awards: